eneam/mboxviewer/ReadMe.markdown

 * preview picture attachments;
 * export of single mail in Eml;
 * print all mails to CSV or Text or HTML files;
-* print single mail to Text or HTML file;
+* print single mail to Text or HTML file or to printer;
 * group all related mails as conversations in the summary window;
 * print related mails/mail group to Text or HTML file;
 * open a single or group of related mails in external browser;